Here’s how to stop concealer from settling in creases and lines with super 13 effective tips you need to try!

 I love powder foundation!

 I love to use a sheer coverage foundation and my fit me powder foundation to add another layer of coverage and set the makeup simultaneously.

-Do what I call the QUICK BAKING technique which consists on apply a considerable amount of translucent powder with your beauty blender and basically bake your under eyes, but immediately take a fluffy powder brush and remove the excess of powder.
+Do what I call the QUICK BAKING technique, which consists of applying a considerable amount of translucent powder with your beauty blender and basically “bake” your under eyes.

 I use the rest of the powder to also set my makeup.

 This technique will set your concealer to prevent creasing but without adding more layers of products to your skin so it won’t look cakey.

 Related makeup post: 7 Best Eyeshadow palettes to make brown eyes POP!